Rafisto/uni/3_semester_2024/prog/lab/lista2/README.md

 5. Get all copies of books

 - Librarian requests all copies of books
-- System returns all copies, including their ID, Book ID, and Borrowed status
+- System returns all copies, including their ID, Book details and availability
 - (Alternative) System returns empty list if no copies exist

 6. Create a new copy for a book